SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

    1. Click *OK*.

 > [!TIP]
-> It is good practice to completely disable **HTTP** by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
+> If you don't configure [HTTP to HTTPS redirection](#configuring-http-to-https-redirection), it is good practice to completely disable **HTTP** by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
 Once the binding is removed, you can close port 80 in the Windows Firewall.

 ## Configuring HTTPS in DataMiner